 Announcements in Minerva are an ideal way to post important updates and information to your students.
 You can:

 Ensure the layout, order and content of your course makes sense to your students.
-A masterclass of structuring your content on Minerva outlines ten exercises of ten minutes each which you can use to design or rework your module.
+A guide on creating content on Minerva is available to provide more support on structuring materials clearly.

 Use the Minerva staff guides if you need help creating and uploading specific content (e.g. podcasts).